Office Hours 8:00AM - 5:00 PM

 Currently, the WWSO does not have a dedicated Traffic unit.
 A traffic unit has been discussed and proposed, but is currently not in operation.
 All traffic related duties are handled by Patrol Deputies.

 The Walla Walla Regional SWAT team is a joint effort of the Walla Walla County Sheriff’s Office and the Walla Walla Police Department.
 Members of both agencies serve on the team as an ancillary duty to their primary law enforcement duties.
 The team’s rescue vehicle is a Commando V-150S Diesel Armored Personnel Carrier.
-The SWAT team is commanded by WWSO Undersheriff Eddie Freyer.

 The Marine Patrol Unit is responsible for patrolling the waters of Walla Walla County for the purpose of preventing crime, enforcing Boating Under the Influence (BUI) and applicable laws, and providing general water safety education and service.
 In addition, the Marine Patrol Unit is responsible for performing rescue operations for persons and vessels in distress, assisting other divisions and agencies as needed, maintaining buoys and navigational markers, investigating marine accidents and incidents, and removing objects from the water that present a hazard to vessels.
 Each summer the School Resource Officer returns to patrol duties and allows a patrol deputy to assume the duties of Marine Patrol Deputy.
 Partners for the Marine Patrol Deputy are extra-duty assignments for other WWSO personnel.